CharleRoger/TimeToBuild/README.md

 The ability to launch from the launchpad and runway facilities is currently disabled.
 These facilities are planned to take on new functionality in the future (see planned features below).

+#### Tech tree research time

+Tech tree node research also takes time to progress, with similar popup dialogs for starting and completing research.
+Currently, only one tech tree node can be researched at a time.

 #### Configuration

 The default configuration defines three periods of time to take a vessel from parts, assumed to have already been designed and fabricated elsewhere, to launch: